Harold-Tech442/-lighthouse-labs-Final-Project-SQL/QA.md

 What are your risk areas?
 Identify and describe them.
+My risk areas would include the validity of the data.
+Specifically, if the system was setup to capture the right and relevant data.
+Other risks include having the right data type, and duplicate entries.
 Step 1:
 Data Profiling: I will determine the data types, null values, and unique values in each table.
 ```sql